The Full Monty: Plot

 Gerald is thrown out by Linda after bailiffs arrive at their house and seize their belongings to pay Gerald's debts, resulting in him having to stay with Gaz.
 Later Gaz goes to Asda and asks Dave if he could "borrow" a jacket for Lomper's mother's funeral.
 Dave agrees and also decides to quit his security job.
-They steal two suit jackets and go to the funeral together.
+They steal two suit jackets and go to the funeral.

-Soon, the group find the act and their arrest has popularised them.
+Soon, the group find that the act and their arrest has popularised them.
 They agree to forgo the plan, until Gaz learns that the show is sold out.
 He convinces the others to do it just for one night only.
-Gerald is unsure as he has now got the job that Gaz and Dave earlier tried to sabotage his interview for, but agrees to do it just once.
 Initially Dave still refuses, but regains his confidence after encouragement from his wife, Jean, and joins the rest of the group minutes before they go on stage.
 Nathan also arrives with Dave, having secretly come along, and tells Gaz that Mandy is there, but she would not let Barry go with her.

 Gaz refuses to do the act because there are men in the audience (including the police officers who watched the footage of the security camera's recording of them earlier), when the posters were supposed to say it was for women only.
-The other five are starting the act when Nathan orders his father to go out on stage.
+The other five are starting the act when Nathan orders Gaz to go out on stage.
 Gaz, proud of his son, joins the others and performs in front of the audience and Mandy, who seems to see him in a new light.
-The film finishes with the group performing on stage in front of an enthusiastic packed house, stripping to Tom Jones' version of "You Can Leave Your Hat On" (their hats being the final item removed) with astounding success.
+Their act is a success.